Rent-My-Tech-Stuff/java/README.md

 * All tables have audit fields
 * User is the driving table.
 * Rentals have a Many-To-One relationship with User.
 Each User has many rentals.
 Each rental has only one User.
-* Roles and useremai fields can be ignored.
+* Roles and useremail fields can be ignored.

 Using the provided seed data, expand each endpoint below to see the output it generates.